-This report is submitted by Johan Rene van Dorp (GW) and Jason R.W.
-Merrick (VCU).
-The content of the report describes the 2010 Vessel Traffic Risk Assessment (VTRA).
-To distinguish the study described herein from the previous 2005 VTRA study1 conducted 2006-2008 it will be labeled the 2010 VTRA or VTRA 2010.
-The starting point for the 2010 VTRA analysis is the updated 2005 VTRA model with 2010 VTOSS data, as agreed upon in the scope of work between GWU and the PSP.
-The VTRA study area includes: (1) portions of the Washington outer coast, (2) the Strait of Juan de Fuca and (3) the approaches to and passages through the San Juan Islands, Puget Sound and Haro-Strait/Boundary Pass.
-The VTRA area is divided in 15 separate waterway locations outlined on the cover of this report.
-This study has been funded wholly or in part by the United States Environmental Protection Agency (EPA) through their National Estuary Program, via a grant agreement (#2013-028) with the PSP.
-The by waterway zone analysis results presented in this report and the update of the VTRA Maritime Transportation System (MTS) simulation model from using 2005 Vessel Traffic Operational Support System (VTOSS) data to using 2010 VTOSS data was separately funded by the Makah Tribal Council.
+This report is submitted by Johan Rene van Dorp (George Washington University) and Jason R.W.
+Merrick (Virginia Commonwealth University), GW/VCU hereafter.
+The content of the report describes a vessel traffic risk assessment (VTRA) conducted 2012-2014.
+To distinguish the study described herein from the previous VTRA study conducted 2006-2008 utilizing 2005 VTOSS data, it will be labeled VTRA 2010.
+The starting point for the VTRA 2010 analysis is the updated VTRA 2005 model with 2010 VTOSS data, as agreed upon in the scope of work between GW and the PSP.
+The update of the VTRA 2005 model to using VTOSS 2010 data was separately funded by the Makah Tribal Council [19].
+The VTRA study area covers US/Canadian trans-boundary waters including: portions of the Washington outer coast, the Strait of Juan de Fuca and the approaches to and passages through the San Juan Islands, Puget Sound and Haro-Strait/Boundary Pass.
+The VTRA area is divided in 15 separate waterway zones outlined in Figure 1.
+This study has been funded in part by the United States Environmental Protection Agency (EPA) through their National Estuary Program, via a grant agreement (#2013-028) with the PSP.
+The waterway zone analysis results presented in this report was also funded by the Makah Tribal Council.

-Both this Puget Sound Partnership (PSP) and the Makah efforts utilize the extensive technical work already completed by the George Washington (GW) University and Virginia Commonwealth University (VCU) under previously funded maritime risk assessment (MRA) projects.
-Specifically, the Prince William Sound Risk Assessment (1996), The Washington State Ferry Risk Assessment (1998), The San Francisco Bay Exposure Assessment (2004) and the 2005 Vessel Traffic Risk Assessment (VTRA).
-GW/VCU's VTRA analysis tool evaluates the duration that vessels travel through the VTRA study area by vessel type (referred to as exposure hereafter) and the potential accident frequency and oil losses from a pre-defined class of focus vessels.
-The inclusion of a time on the water element in the evaluation of exposure sets the GW/VCU methodology apart from count based approaches that focus on, for example, number of annual/monthly vessel transits, visits or calls.
-The GW/VCU VTRA analysis methodology has been well documented and peer-reviewed in the academic literature and continuously improved over the course of these MRA projects.
+Both the Puget Sound Partnership (PSP) and the Makah studies utilized the extensive technical work already completed by the George Washington (GW) University and Virginia Commonwealth University (VCU) under previously funded maritime risk assessment (MRA) projects.
+Specifically, the Prince William Sound Risk Assessment (1996), The Washington State Ferry Risk Assessment (1998), The San Francisco Bay Exposure Assessment (2004) and the 2005 Vessel Traffic Risk Assessment (VTRA 2005).
+The VTRA 2010 analysis tool evaluates the duration that vessels travel through the VTRA study area, referred to as vessel time exposure (VTE), by vessel type and the potential accident frequency and oil losses from a class of focus vessels.
+The inclusion of the time on the water element in the evaluation of exposure sets the VTRA 2010 methodology apart from count based approaches that focus on, for example, number of annual/monthly vessel transits, visits or calls.
+The value of a duration based approach versus a count based approach is that the former appropriately distinguishes between short and long transits in the evaluation of vessel traffic risk as well as differing vessel speeds.
+The VTRA 2010 methodology has been well documented and peer-reviewed in the academic literature and continuously improved over the course of the above maritime risk assessment projects.
 A reference list is provided at the end of this document.

 From the outset of this project the support from the United States Coast Guard (USCG) District 13, including Sector Puget Sound, and the Puget Sound Harbor Safety Committee (PSHSC) have been unwavering.
-In particular, Mark Ashley's (USCG), John Veentjer's (Chair of the PSHSC), Del Mackenzie's (Puget Sound Pilots) and Norm Davis' (Department of Ecology) support have been instrumental in providing the necessary data for both the Makah funded VTRA update and the PSP funded VTRA 2010.
-The PSHSC unselfishly extended their hospitality to allow GW/VCU to present their progress over the course of this project during their meetings every two months starting in October 2012.
-The PSHSC provided GW/VCU a public platform to obtain feedback from and access to the maritime community during the VTRA update and the 2010 VTRA.
-A PSHSC steering committee served as an advisory group during both studies.
+In particular, Mark Ashley's (USCG), John Veentjer's (Chair of the PSHSC), Del Mackenzie's (Puget Sound Pilots), Mike Moore (Pacific Merchant Shipping Association) and Norm Davis' (Department of Ecology) support have been instrumental in providing the necessary data for this work.
+The PSHSC generously extended their hospitality to allow GW/VCU to present their progress over the course of this project during their meetings every other month from October 2012 through February 2014.
+The PSHSC provided GW/VCU a public platform to obtain feedback from and access to the maritime/regulatory/stakeholder community during the VTRA 2005 update and the VTRA 2010.
+The VTRA 2010 study was guided by a steering committee formed primarily of members from the Puget Sound Partnership Oil Spill Workgroup and the Puget Sound Harbor Safety Committee.